home-assistant/home-assistant.io/source/_docs/blueprint/selectors.markdown

 ## Device selector

 The device selector shows a device finder that can pick a single or multiple devices based on the selector configuration.
-The value of the input will contain the device ID or a list of device IDs, based on if 'multiple' is set to true.
+The value of the input will contain the device ID or a list of device IDs, based on if `multiple` is set to `true`.

 A device selector can filter the list of devices, based on things like the manufacturer or model of the device, the entities the device provides or based